Could you do it? Trips that ban cellphones, even for photos

 The first trip is to Lisbon, Portugal, in July, with others planned to Prague; the Croatian coast; Barcelona, Spain; Lima, Peru; and Tulum, Mexico.
 "People have signed up for every trip we've launched so far," Beattie said.

 Tours are seven to 10 days, with small groups of up to 16 people.
-Prices range from $1,500 to $1,650, including accommodations in hostels, some meals and ground transportation (but not airfare).
+Prices range from US$1,500 to $1,650 ($2030 to $2240), including accommodations in hostels, some meals and ground transportation (but not airfare).
 Itineraries include at least three excursions and two social events, with an emphasis on unique experiences over bucket-list sightseeing.
 The Lisbon tour includes surfing lessons, yoga on the beach, a day of sailing and dinner with a family to learn about local cuisine and wines.

 "We are under-scheduling," Beattie said.
 "The entire focus of the trip is mindful travel and not cramming every single site into your trip."